 The Company reviews long-lived assets, including definite-lived intangible assets, for impairment whenever events or circumstances indicate that the carrying amount of such assets may not be recoverable.
 Recoverability of these assets is determined by comparing the carrying amount to the forecasted undiscounted net cash flows of the operation to which the assets relate.
 If the operation is determined to be unable to recover the carrying amount of its assets, then these assets are written down to fair value first, followed by other long-lived assets of the operation.
 Fair value is determined based on discounted cash flows or appraised values, depending on the nature of the assets.
-During the three months ended March 31, 2022 and 2021, the Company determined that there was no impairment charge for intangible assets.
+There are no impairment charges for all periods presented.